Skip to main content

 The BYU SPRI was founded by two physicians and BYU alumni, Britlyn Orgill and Josh Jaramillo, to enable students to obtain high-quality research experience at leading medical schools in the country.

 In 2017, Drs.
 Jaramillo and Orgill began recruiting faculty on their campuses (Stanford and Harvard, respectively) to provide summer research experiences for BYU premed students.
-Although this program started with just a few students the first summer, more than 40 students each year are now offered experiences.
-These experiences have been funded typically at $4,000 (remote) to $10,000 per student to enable them to live and work across the country for 12-16 weeks.
-Funding has been obtained through the Simmons Center for Cancer Research at BYU, the BYU College of Life Sciences, BYU Student Life, the BYU Medical Society (byumed.byu.edu) and faculty at the hosting institutions.
+Although this program started with just a few students the first summer, 25-50 students each year are now offered experiences.
+These experiences have been funded typically at $4,000 (remote during COVID) to $10,000 per student to enable them to live and work across the country for 12-16 weeks.
+Funding has been obtained through the Simmons Center for Cancer Research at BYU, the BYU College of Life Sciences, BYU Student Life, the BYU Medical Society (byumed.byu.edu), the University Accessibility Center, and faculty at the hosting institutions.

 As the program has developed, faculty members at other prominent universities have expressed interest or have been recruited to participate.
-Interns now can pursue research at Vanderbilt University, Cincinnati Children's Hospital, Washington University-Saint Louis, John Hopkins and the University of Pennsylvania.
-We hope to add new positions for summer 2023, potentially at Duke University and Loma Linda University.
+Interns now can pursue research at Vanderbilt University, Cincinnati Children's Hospital, Washington University-Saint Louis, John Hopkins, Stanford, Harvard, Duke, Loma Linda and several others.

 The goal of this program is to eventually provide summer research internships for 50 BYU students.
 Alumni of the program have gone on to prominent medical schools throughout the country.